 Nothing announces the holiday season like the sight and smell of a live Christmas tree.
 The fresh scent of fir and pine can transport us to favorite holiday memories and remind us that the time for pumpkin spice is over and peppermint and hot chocolate is on its way.
-The annual hunt for the perfect tree is not only immortalized in numerous holiday movies, it’s become an essential rite of passage for families to begin the count down to their favorite gift giving events.
+The annual hunt for the perfect tree is not only immortalized in numerous holiday movies, it has become an essential rite of passage for families to begin the countdown to their favorite gift-giving events.
 Regardless of how you feel about blinking lights and hanging holiday ornaments, decorated Christmas trees are an iconic tradition enjoyed by millions of Americans and their families.

 As beautiful as Christmas trees are twinkling in the night, nobody likes cleaning up the fallen needles.
 Movies like A Christmas Story, capture one of the market’s biggest complaints best when Ralphie’s dad asks the Christmas tree salesman, “This isn’t one of those trees where the needles all fall off is it?”

 For many, needle retention is one of the main factors in choosing between a live or an artificial tree.
-At this holiday juxtaposition is where we meet post-doctoral research scholar Lilian Matallana.
-She’s trying to pinpoint the gene responsible for needle retention in Fraser fir.
-Working with professors John Frampton and Ross Whetten in the NC State Molecular Tree Breeding Lab, the research team is trying to improve the quality of Fraser fir in the North Carolina Christmas tree market, which ranks second in the nation for the number of trees harvested, 98 percent of which are Fraser fir.
+At this holiday juxtaposition is where we meet research associate Lilian Matallana.
+She’s trying to pinpoint the genes responsible for needle retention in Fraser fir.
+Working with professors John Frampton and Ross Whetten in the NC State Molecular Tree Breeding Lab, the research team is trying to improve the quality of Fraser fir in the North Carolina Christmas tree market, which ranks second in the nation for the number of trees harvested—98 percent of which are Fraser fir.

 Needle retention becomes a big issue for consumers when trees sit for a long time in people’s homes after they are cut down, or harvested.
 Commercially grown trees could be harvested as early as the end of October to be prepped and shipped to meet demand in all 50 states and countries around the globe, including the Caribbean Islands, Mexico, Canada, Bermuda and Japan.
-In fact, the North Carolina Fraser fir is so popular, the Fraser fir with good needle retention traits retain their needles during the long period between October and December, even under usual home conditions like dryness and increases in temperature and light.
+A Fraser fir with good needle retention traits retain their needles during the long period between October and December, even under usual home conditions like dryness and increases in temperature and light.

-Since it does not make economic sense for Fraser fir growers to wait longer to harvest trees for the holiday season, even though data shows that a prolonged absence of sufficient cold from early harvest causes a the decline in needle retention, Matallana and the research team are using the power of genomic tools predict elite trees for farmers and growers.
-The research team is working to identify molecular markers, or genes that are associated with needle retention, and other desirable traits for marketing like disease and pest resistance, to create tests to anticipate which trees will keep desirable characteristics.
-The team’s research will have a huge economic impact on an industry with an annual revenue of more than $100 million I
+Although data shows that a prolonged absence of sufficient cold from early harvest causes a decline in needle retention, it does not make economic sense for Fraser fir growers to wait longer to harvest trees for the holiday season.
+Because of this, Matallana and the research team are using the power of genomic tools to predict elite trees for farmers and growers.
+The research team is working to identify molecular markers, or genes, that are associated with needle retention and other desirable traits for marketing like disease and pest resistance to create tests to anticipate which trees will keep desirable characteristics.
+The team’s research will have a huge economic impact on an industry with an annual revenue of more than $100 million.

 The process of determining which trees have the longest needle retention rates begins on research plantations in Western North Carolina and Washington State.
 At places like the Upper Mountain Fraser Fir Clone Bank in Laurel Springs, the 3,200-foot elevation is perfect for growing and studying North Carolina Fraser fir, a crop native to the Appalachian Mountain region.

-Braham and her team cut tree samples, branches about a foot long, from the different tree families to bring back to the Molecular Tree Breeding Lab at NC State.
-The samples then sit in paper bags for four weeks to determine which ones retain the most needles, in addition to rating each sample’s color and stiffness.
-Since Christmas Trees are not just seen, but also decorated and touched by consumers, the research team also gently brushes each sample after a few weeks to see which samples hold the most needles at different stages.
+In 2017, Braham and her team cut tree samples, branches about a foot long, from the different tree families to bring back to the Molecular Tree Breeding Lab at NC State.
+The samples then sat in paper bags for four weeks to determine which ones retained the most needles.
+In addition, researchers rated each sample’s color and stiffness.
+Since Christmas Trees are not just seen, but also decorated and touched by consumers, the research team also gently brushed each sample after a few weeks to see which samples held the most needles at different stages.

 “Once we score and register the data, we can determine how well the trees look on display and retain the needles,” Matallana said.
 “From there, we can distinguish between families and use the best and the poorest needle retention-type of trees to continue with the genetic analyses.
 The last part is identifying key genetic markers that will allow us to predict which trees will retain the needles better.”

-“The Young Researcher’s Symposium is intended by The Marcus Wallenberg Foundation to foster international relationships among the next generation of researchers working to improve forests and forest products for the future,” Whetten said.
+“The Young Researchers’ Symposium is intended by the Marcus Wallenberg Foundation to foster international relationships among the next generation of researchers working to improve forests and forest products for the future,” Whetten said.
 “Lilian has already begun building international networks of professional colleagues and collaborators.
-It has been a genuine pleasure for me to work with her and I look forward to great things from both her as her career continues to develop.”
+It has been a genuine pleasure for me to work with her, and I look forward to great things from her as her career continues to develop.”

 At the end of the event, the top five peer-ranked presentations and the top three presentations ranked by the selection committee were announced.
 Jack Wang and Matallana from NC State were both ranked in the top five, according to the peer rankings, and Wang was part of the top three picked by the selection committee.
 “I feel very excited that from four NC State participants, two were peer-ranked in the top five, out of the 36 participants,” Matallana said.